evenp/FBSD/README.md

 | k/K | Tunes the fragments (connected components) minimal size
 | l/L | Tunes the minimal size of the detected blurred segments.
 | m   | Detects all the segments in the image
-| n   | Hilghlights the next detected segment in a multi-detection.
+| n   | Highlights the next detected segment in a multi-detection.
 | p   | Saves detection window in capture.png
 | q   | Displays all the registered blurred segments.
 | r/R | Tunes the sweeping resolution of automatic detections.